Photo of Harriet Tubman statue in Harlem via denisbin on Flickr

 11. Home of Abigail Hopper-Gibbons and James Sloan-Gibbons

 In their Chelsea rowhouse, abolitionists Abigail Hopper-Gibbons and James Sloan-Gibbons hid runaway slaves and hosted meetings for anti-slavery advocates.
 Abby also started a small school for African-American children in her home.
 As a stop on the Underground Railroad, the couple’s home helped slaves from the south reach Canada.
 During the Draft Riots of 1863, the Gibbons’ home was attacked because of the family’s known anti-slavery beliefs.
 Many black people were injured, tortured, and killed during the attacks.
 With some restoration, the landmarked home survived the riots, making it the only Manhattan Underground Railroad site to endure.

 28 Gramercy Park; photo via Wikimedia

 While it first opened its doors as a Quaker Meeting House in Gramercy Park, the building now is home to the Brotherhood Synagogue.
 For a century, the meeting house served the 20th Street Friends.
 Members of the group became active in the abolitionist movement, sheltering fugitive slaves on the building’s second floor.
 According to the synagogue, the tunnels underneath the building remain visible and accessible today.

 69 Delafield Place, Staten Island

-Although designated a city landmark in 1967, the history of the Staten Island home of Dr. Samuel MacKenzie Elliot dates back much further.
+Designated a city landmark in 1967, the Staten Island home of Dr. Samuel MacKenzie Elliot’s historic significance dates back much further.
 Elliot, who designed the eight-room Gothic Revival-style home in 1840, became a leader of the abolitionist movement in the state.
-The house on Dealafield Place was outfitted for slaves escaping the U.S.
+The house on Delafield Place was outfitted for slaves escaping the U.S.